MPOcanes/MPO624-2018/assignments/module1-basicstats/README.md

 # Assignments for basic statistics.

-## First sub-part: For Thursday week from assignment
+## First sub-part: First Thursday after first assignment

 1. operate Leo's _distributions_ notebook shown in class, learn its lessons, study how it works.
 2. From the File menu, Make a copy and then Rename it.